-A remarkable feature of an active fluid is MIPS, which for ABPs in 3D leads to a phase separation into a dense and a dilute fluid phase above a critical density and Péclet number.
-20,21,24,25 Here, the Péclet number (9) needs to exceed the value $Pe\approx30$, and the packing fraction needs to exceed the value $\phi\approx0.35$ for $Pe\lesssim300.^{20,42}$ Simulations of pure ABP fluids with the current setup confirm these results.
+A remarkable feature of an active fluid is MIPS, which for ABPs in 3D leads to a phase separation into a dense and a dilute fluid phase above a critical density and Péclet number [20, 21, 24, 25].
+Here, the Péclet number (9), needs to exceed the value $Pe \approx 30$, and the packing fraction the value $\phi \approx 0.35$ for $Pe \lesssim 300$ [20, 42].
+Simulations of pure ABP fluids with the current setup confirm these results.
 Figure 1 illustrates the coexistence of a high-density and low-density fluid region.

-The presence of passive particles (PPs) in isometric mixtures with ABPs changes the critical Péclet number as well as the critical overall packing fraction (ABPs + PPs) for MIPS.
-42,43 Simulations of 2D mixtures yield a shift of these critical quantities to larger values.
+The presence of passive particles (PPs) in isometric mixtures with ABPs changes the critical Péclet number as well as the critical overall packing fraction (ABPs + PPs) for MIPS [42, 43].
+Simulations of 2D mixtures yield a shift of these critical quantities to larger values.
 However, the studies of Ref.
-42 suggest that the critical packing fraction of ABPs for MIPS in mixtures is independent of the concentration of PPs and needs to exceed the critical ABP value in the absence of PPs.
-Our current studies on 3D mixtures confirm these observations.
+[42] suggest that the critical packing fraction of ABPs for MIPS in mixtures is independent of the concentration of PPs and needs to exceed the critical ABP value in absence of PPs.
+Our current studies on 3D mixtures confirm the 2D observations.